Teleprompter Speed Settings: Finding Your Ideal WPM Pace

 - Never adjusting.
 Your first video and your hundredth video probably need different speeds.
 Re-calibrate every few months.

 - Ignoring pauses.
 Scroll speed controls the average pace, but you still need to pause for emphasis.
-Write pauses into your script as blank lines — the teleprompter will scroll through them, giving you a natural beat.
+Write pauses into your script as blank lines, and the teleprompter will scroll through them, giving you a natural beat.

 Ready to record?
 GoTeleprompter is free on iPhone and iPad.